hotspotty/documentation/docs/features/payment-management/index.md

 These "Contact payments" can be consulted on a separate page in the "Payments" section of the contact details page, assuming they were "Marked as paid".
 On that page, you can also [manually register a payment](../planning-and-optimizing/manage-contacts.md#register-payments) for a contact, and even leave additional notes or specify a date in the past for when this payment happened.

 The contact payments tab displays the total amounts that were marked as paid to that contact.

-#### Bonus: Automatically marked as paid for QR payments in HNT

-When paying contacts in HNT by scanning the QR code feature, and these payments are done from a wallet that is linked to the workspace, the system will automatically mark these contacts as paid.